aszepieniec/stark-anatomy/tutorial/basic-tools.md

 [^1]: Actually, an [[amazing new paper|https://arxiv.org/pdf/2107.08473.pdf]] by the StarkWare team shows how to apply the same techniques in *any* finite field, whether it has the requisite structure or not.
 This tutorial explains the construction the simple way, using structured finite fields.
 [^2]: A *monic* polynomial is one whose leading coefficient is one.
+[^3]: Never mind that it does not make any sense to prove the correct computation of the algebraic-geometric mean of finite field elements; it serves the purpose of illustration.
-[^3]: In some cases, such as hash-based signatures, collision-resistance may be overkill and more basic security notion such as second-preimage resistance may suffice.
+[^4]: In some cases, such as hash-based signatures, collision-resistance may be overkill and more basic security notion such as second-preimage resistance may suffice.